mneil/opa-dynamodb/docs/README.md

 DynamoDB is an excellent backend for policy data.
 You can store documentesque data across dynamo rows and query them using a collections pattern.
 This method is efficient (single read to get entire policy) and scalable (dynamodb storage is extremely scalable).

 If you want to understand more about Single Table Design, item collections, and DynamoDB in general I recommend this book by Alex Debrie https://www.dynamodbbook.com/.
 I have no affiliation with Alex or his book.
-It's that good.

 ## Architecture